 Gray is the colour of the soft tissue and organs.
 Adjacent to the trachea, we can see the heart and great vessels (ascending and descending aorta, superior vena cava and pulmonary trunk).
 Notice how the great vessels appear circular in shape.
 External to the rib cage we can see the gray of the thoracic musculature and subcutaneous tissues.

-Reinforce your knowledge with chest cross section diagrams and our chest CT quizzes.
+Reinforce your knowledge with chest cross section diagrams and our chest CT learning materials.